influxdata/docs-v2/content/v2.0/reference/cli/influx/task/run/_index.md

 ---
 title: influx task run
 description: >
-  The 'influx task run' command and its subcommand 'list' output information related to runs of a task.
+  The `influx task run` command and its subcommand, `list` output information related to runs of a task.
 menu:
   v2_0_ref: